-After payment of commissions, underwriting expenses and dealer allowances, if any, Great Expectations will promptly deposit all of the remaining proceeds in an escrow account and all securities to be issued in this offering including any securities sold to brokerdealers or market makers with Colorado Community First National Bank, as escrow agent until:
+After payment of commissions, underwriting expenses and dealer allowances, if any, Great Expectations will promptly deposit all of the remaining proceeds in an escrow account and all securities to be issued in this offering including any securities sold to broker dealers or market makers with Colorado Community First National Bank, as escrow agent until:

+We execute an agreement for an acquisition.

+The value of the business or net assets

+acquired must equal 80% of the maximum

+offering amount (\$997,840)

-We execute an agreement for an acquisition. - The value of the business or net assets We send each purchaser a copy of the prospectus contained in the post effective amendment within We successfully get 80% of the investors of this offering to The acquisition is consummated.
+We send each purchaser a copy of the prospectus

+contained in the post-effective amendment within

+5 days of the effective date

+notify us in writing to reconfirm their investment, and

+----The acquisition is consummated.